Carbon Offsetting (Climate Contribution): A short guide

 How can organizations contribute to global carbon neutrality?

-Organizations can contribute to global carbon neutrality following a path consisting of four steps: measurement, reduction, offsetting, and transparent communication.
+Organizations can contribute to global carbon neutrality following a path consisting of four steps: measurement, reduction, contribution to carbon projects , and transparent communication.
 This short guide will detail each of the four steps to better understand the development of an overall strategy for companies to achieve net-zero emissions.

 The first step an organization can take to fight climate change is to measure its carbon footprint.
 Carbon footprint measurement at an organizational level follows precise rules.
 Several protocols exist to measure CO2, such as the GHG Protocol, which is the most widely used greenhouse gas accounting standard and is internationally recognized.